afonari/raman-sc/VASP/README.md

-## Cyclopentadiene example: Split modes
+## Cyclopentadiene example

 Cyclopentadiene molecule has 11 atoms: C5H6.
 Thus, there are 33 modes (lowest three acoustic should be close to zero).
 Note that VASP prints the modes in the *decreasing* eigenvalue (frequency) order.
 In the current example, the lowest *four* modes are imaginary (probably due to the optimization issues), these will be skipped in the Raman calculation.

-The following procedure can be used to obtain Raman activities for the G-point phonons.
-Change the folder to one containing `POSCAR` and `OUTCAR` from a phonon calculation. `INCAR` should have `NWRITE=3` variable set.
+The following procedure can be used to obtain Raman activities for the G-point phonons. `POSCAR.phon` and `OUTCAR.phon` from a phonon calculation. `INCAR` should have `NWRITE=3` variable set.
 The directory should contain:

+### Cyclopentadiene example: One calculation

+### Cyclopentadiene example: Split modes

+Create a directory with the following files:
 ```
 INCAR.raman  - should contain LEPSILON=.TRUE. or LCALCEPS=.TRUE. because we want 'MACROSCOPIC STATIC DIELECTRIC TENSOR' in the OUTCAR
 KPOINTS      - just kpoints